-The table indicates that with a two month assessment period (which is roughly equivalent to the current 60 day period) 74% of CPs would require an extension.
-Setting the timetable at 6 months would reduce the number of CPs that require an extension to 33%.
-Based on this analysis and the feedback received as part of the consultation where the majority of respondents’ views were around the six month mark, the Working Group agreed that the initial timetable should not exceed a maximum of 6 months.
+The table indicates that with a three month assessment period (which is roughly equivalent to the current 60 Working Day period) 91 CPs would require an extension.
+Setting the timetable at six months would reduce the number of CPs that require an extension to 46, which is a 49% reduction.
+Based on this analysis and the feedback received as part of the consultation where the majority of respondents’ views were around the six month mark, the Working Group agreed that the initial timetable should not exceed a maximum of six months.
 This was considered a reasonable compromise between ensuring that the majority of CPs would not require an extension to the timetable, reducing the administration burden on the DCUSA Panel, and ensuring that CPs progress in a timely manner.

 The second part of Option 3, the extension period, would be determined by the DCUSA Panel having due consideration of the Working Group timetable.
 The Working Group agreed to make it explicit within DCUSA to place an obligation on Working Groups to develop a timetable and notify the DCUSA Panel should it differ from that of the initial assessment.